Management of prostate cancer: Cryosurgery

 Cryosurgery is a minimally invasive method of treating prostate cancer in which the prostate gland is exposed to freezing temperatures.
 Under ultrasound guidance metal rods are inserted through the skin of the perineum into the prostate.
 Highly purified argon gas is used to cool the rods, freezing the surrounding tissue at −186 °C (−302 °F).
 As the water within the prostate cells freezes, the cells die.
 The urethra is protected from freezing by a catheter filled with warm liquid.
 General anesthesia is less commonly used for cryosurgery meaning it can often be performed in an outpatient clinic setting.

 It is not clear if cryosurgery improves the quality of life and mortality from prostate cancer compared to radiation therapy.
 Potential adverse effects associated with cryosurgery include urinary retention, incontinence, and pain in the perineal region, penis, or scrotum.
 Impotence occurs up to ninety percent of the time.
 The potential for severe adverse effects compared to radiation treatment is not clear.
 Cryosurgery is less invasive than radical prostatectomy.

 Surgical removal of the testicles

 In metastatic disease, where cancer has spread beyond the prostate, removal of the testicles (called orchiectomy) may be done to decrease testosterone levels and control cancer growth.
 (See hormonal therapy, below).

 Complications of surgery

-The most common serious complications of surgery are loss of urinary control and impotence.
-Reported rates of both complications vary widely depending on how they are assessed, by whom, and how long after surgery, as well as the setting (e.g., academic series vs. community-based or population-based data).
+The most common significant complications of surgery are erectile dysfunction and loss of urinary control.
+Reported rates of both complications vary widely.